parekhreena/devdocs/guides/v2.0/extension-dev-guide/package_module.md

 <h2 id="packaging">Package and publish a module</h2>

-After you have created the module's `composer.json` file in the root directory of the module, Composer can recognize your package as compatible with its deployment strategy.
+After you have created the module's `composer.json` file in the root directory of the module, the Composer can recognize your package as compatible with its deployment strategy.
 Such packages can be published to a code repository (GitHub, SVN, etc.), packagist.org, or on your own private package repository.

 <h3 id="hosting">Hosting on GitHub and Packagist</h3>
 Prerequisite: git must be set up on your machine.